shadow-dune/repeating-reminder-windows/README.md

 # repeating-reminder-windows
 A simple repeating reminder made with python for windows.
-It can display a notification for a fixed interval
+It can display a repeating notification for a fixed interval.
 ## How to run
 1. Download python for windows [here](https://www.python.org/downloads/windows/)
 2. Download the file (the easiest way is to open a new notepad window, copy-paste the [code](https://raw.githubusercontent.com/dyk123456789/repeating-reminder-windows/main/recurring_reminder.py), and save it with a .py extension)